Prag8855/aab/content/guides/eid-online-ausweisfunktion.md

 ### 1. Check if it's activated

-Some residence permits come with the eID feature already activated.[^4] Usually, if they mailed the residence permit to you, the eID feature is not activated.
+Some residence permits come with the eID feature already activated.[^4] Usually, if you got your residence permit by post, the eID feature is not activated.
 If you picked it up at the *[[Ausländerbehörde]]*, it's probably activated.

 **[Download the AusweisApp](https://www.ausweisapp.bund.de/en/home)**, and use your phone to scan your residence permit.
 The app will tell you if your eID already works.